satnitfver/teams_presence_neopixel/README.md

 # Teams Status Color Indicator

 This project changes the color of a NeoPixel Ring based on your Microsoft Teams status.
 It uses a Raspberry Pi Pico W, NeoPixel Ring, Node-RED, and MQTT for communication.
-The status information is fetched from the PresenceLight Custom API.
+The status information is fetched from the PresenceLight using API.

 ## Components